hmatejx/CEL_forecast/README.md

 ## Short intro to the Celsius Network

-The Celsius Network is a unique crypto "bank" of the future, offering highly secure custodianship, lending, and borrowing services with market-leading high yields on deposited crypto assets , low rates on borrowed assets, and sharing of up to 80% of the revenue with the community of its members.
+The Celsius Network is a unique crypto "bank" of the future, offering highly secure custodianship, lending, and borrowing services with market-leading high yields on deposited crypto assets, low rates on borrowed assets, and sharing of up to 80% of the revenue with the community of its members.

 The network has grown exponentially in the last year.
 Currently (end May 2021), it boasts: